zannloo/tp/docs/UserGuide.md

 ##### Mistake 7: Invalid option
 **Solution:**
-Pay close attention to the invalid option indicated in the return message.
+Pay close attention to the **invalid option (also known as flags)** indicated in the return message.
 First, ensure that the **command format specifies for this type of option**.
 Second, confirm that there are **no misspellings** especially when it comes to options in their long forms.
 By adhering to these steps, you could efficiently correct invalid options in your commands.

 <box type = "info">

-Please note that if there are multiple invalid option, only the first invalid option will be shown in the return message. <br> This approach aids you to concentrate on addressing the invalid option before moving on to the subsequent ones.
-The next invalid option will be shown after rerunning the command if the current invalid option has been shown.
+Please note that if there are multiple invalid options, only the first invalid option will be shown in the return message. <br> This approach aids you to concentrate on addressing the invalid option before moving on to the subsequent ones.
+The next invalid option will be shown after rerunning the command if the current invalid option has been solved.
 </box>

 ##### Mistake 8: At least one field to edit must be provided.
 **Solution:**
-If **editing a student**, ensure that you have indicated at least one field (`NAME`, `EMAIL`, `PHONE_NUMBER` or `ADDRESS`) to edit and that the flag used is accurate. <br>
+If **editing a student**, ensure that you have indicated at least one field (`NAME`, `EMAIL`, `PHONE_NUMBER`, `ADDRESS` or `STUDENT_ID`) to edit and that the flag used is accurate. <br>
-If **editing a group**, ensure that you have indicated the name field(`NAME`) to edit and that the flag used is accurate (either `--name` or `-n` before `NAME`). <br>
+If **editing a group**, ensure that you have indicated at least one field (`NAME` or `GROUP_ID`) to edit and that the flag used is accurate.

 ---